neuefische/web-exercises/recipes/html-css-js/files/README.md

 # This is a new HTML, CSS and JavaScript project.

-This project was created from the neue fische html-css-js starter.
+This project was created from the neue fische html-css-js template.

 ## Development